-Described as "ROCK N ROLL GOLD'' by 'Louder Than War'' MAKER are a psychedelic bluesy punch, stirred with a fist full of soul, made up of band members Alessandro Marinelli (vocals), brothers Andrew Donaldson (guitar) & Gavin Donaldson (drums), plus John Austin (bass).
+MAKER are a 4 piece Rock & Roll band from Kent.
+A psychedelic bluesy punch, stirred with a fist full of soul, made up of band members Alessandro Marinelli (vocals), brothers Andrew Donaldson (guitar) & Gavin Donaldson (drums), and John Austin (bass).

 Produced by Nick Brine (The Stone Roses, Oasis, Teenage Fanclub, Imelda May), the album was recorded over just fourteen days, something of a rarity in today’s current musical climate.
-The band wanted to create an album as true to their live sound as possible and, with this in mind, every track was recorded with the band all together playing in the same room (something of a lost art nowadays with many tracks recorded one instrument at a time to a click track, losing all feel and sense of soul in the process).
+The band wanted to create an album as true to their live sound as possible and, with this in mind, every track was recorded with the band all together playing in the same room, very much a lost art nowadays with many tracks recorded one instrument at a time to a click track, losing all feel and sense of soul in the process.

 Recording to tape added to the authenticity of the band’s timeless pure rock sound.
 “We definitely prefer to record to tape”, says Marinelli.
 “It seems to create that depth, warmth and authenticity in a record that digital recordings just can’t seem to replicate”.

-The band decided early on that they wanted to bookend the album with the the album’s lead single, “Soul”, and its reprise, “Little Bit Of Soul”.
+The band decided early on that they wanted to bookend the album with the opener, “Soul”, and its reprise, “Little Bit Of Soul”.
 “The decision to do that pretty much made itself”, says Marinelli.
-“One is the kick down the doors blast that you want to open an album, whilst the other is the comforting arm you put around a loved one whilst saying ‘I think you need a lie-down now after all that excitement’.
+“One is the kick down the doors sonic blast that you want to open a debut album & introduce yourselves to the world; , whilst *Little Bit Of Soul is the comforting arm you put around them at the end of it all whilst you thank them for listening".*

 Maker guitarist Andrew Donaldson continues; “There was a moment during recording that Nick (our producer) revealed that he owned Noel Gallagher’s old acoustic guitar that was used on the album ‘(What’s the Story) Morning Glory?’
 The actual guitar that was played on “Wonderwall”!
 As soon as we heard that story, we ordered him to go fetch it so we could use it on “Little Bit Of Soul.”
 It just had to be done”.

-That’s not the only ‘(What’s The Story) Morning Glory?’ connection though - the piano featured throughout anthemic ‘DEA’ album track & iTunes Top 20 hit “Girl Quit Your Crying” - is the very same piano heard on those famous opening notes of another of Gallagher Snr’s finest works, “Don’t Look Back in Anger”.
+That’s not the only ‘(What’s The Story) Morning Glory?’ connection though - the piano featured throughout anthemic album track & iTunes Top 20 hit “Girl Quit Your Crying” - is the very same piano heard on those famous opening notes of, “Don’t Look Back in Anger”*.